frontendwizards/Frontend-Challenges/traffic-light/README.md

    - Red: 4 seconds
    - Green: 3 seconds
    - Yellow: 1 second
-4. Only one light should be active (illuminated) at a time.
+4. Only one light should be active at a time.
 5. The cycle should repeat indefinitely.

-## Bonus Features (Optional)
-- Add a button to manually change the light.
-- Implement accessibility features (e.g., aria labels, keyboard controls).
-- Add sound effects for each light change.

 ## Solution
 A sample solution is provided in `TrafficLight.jsx`.
 Try implementing your own solution before looking at this!

-## Evaluation Criteria
-- Correct functionality
-- Code cleanliness and organization
-- Use of React hooks and state management
-- Styling and visual appeal
-- Bonus points for additional features or accessibility considerations

-Good luck!